Synthetic training set generation using text-to-audio models for environmental sound classification: Abstract

 \section{Abstract}

-In the past few years, text-to-audio models have emerged as a significant advancement in automatic audio generation.
-Although they represent impressive technological progress, the effectiveness of their use in the development of audio applications remains uncertain.
-This paper aims to investigate these aspects, specifically focusing on the task of classification of environmental sounds.
-This study analyzes the performance of two different environmental classification systems when data generated from text-to-audio models is used for training.
-Two cases are considered: a) when the training dataset is augmented by data coming from two different text-to-audio models; and b) when the training dataset consists solely of synthetic audio generated.
-In both cases, the performance of the classification task is tested on real data.
-Results indicate that text-to-audio models are effective for dataset augmentation, whereas the performance of the models drops when relying on only generated audio.
+In recent years, text-to-audio models have revolutionized the field of automatic audio generation.
+This paper investigates their application in generating synthetic datasets for training data-driven models.
+Specifically, this study analyzes the performance of two environmental sound classification systems trained with data generated from text-to-audio models.
+We considered three scenarios: a) augmenting the training dataset with data generated by text-to-audio models; b) using a mixed training dataset combining real and synthetic text-driven generated data; and c) using a training dataset composed entirely of synthetic audio.
+In all cases, the performance of the classification models was tested on real data.
+Results indicate that text-to-audio models are effective for dataset augmentation, with consistent performance when replacing a subset of the recorded dataset.
+However, the performance of the audio recognition models drops when relying entirely on generated audio.